Tukaiz/chili/README.md

 Has the dependancy for Savon 0.7.8, which works from Rails 2.2 to at least 3.2.8.

-If you are using a newer version of Savon, being loaded by your gemfile, then you might need to overload these two method calls in order for your version of Savon to work properly:
+If you are using a newer version of Savon, being loaded by your gemfile, then you might need to monkeypatch these two method calls in order for your version of Savon to work properly:

 module Chili<br/>